-To counteract any potential hydrocarbon odor during our drilling operations, we either use lowaromatic, synthetic drilling fluid or proactively add an odor neutralizer to the drilling fluid system.
+To counteract potential hydrocarbon odor during our drilling operations, we use low-aromatic, synthetic drilling fluid.

 Dust

 We work to mitigate dust by applying dust suppression to the roads as needed.
 Various techniques include installing tracking pads and sediment traps, hydro mulching and/or hydroseeding topsoil piles, seeding disturbed soils, and placing and compacting a gravel layer on the working pad surfaces and access roads.